University Honors Program

 |Units||Minimum Honors Units|

 If at any time you fall below this grade point average requirement, you are considered to Honors probation," and have two subsequent terms to bring your average back up to the minimum required for your academic level.

 During your first and second terms on Honors probation, you may continue taking honors courses and receive all benefits of being in the Honors Program.
 After the second term of probation, if your grade point average does not meet the established requirement, you will be ineligible to continue with the Honors Program.

-To complete the University Honors Program and obtain the designation “with University Honors” on your diploma and transcript, you must:
+To complete the University Honors Program and obtain the designation “with University Honors” on your transcript, you must:

 - be admitted to the Honors Program and remain in active status within the program during your undergraduate career;